Learning Outcomes

 Introduction

 Summaries of writings, recordings, or photographs are sometimes used as evidence when the originals are too numerous or lengthy to be conveniently examined in court.
 The Federal Rules of Evidence allow such summaries under specific conditions, but only if strict requirements are met.
-This article explains when summaries are admissible, the foundational steps required, and how the best evidence rule applies.
+This topic commonly appears on the MBE in questions about the best evidence rule and about how charts or calculations are used at trial.

 Summaries and the Best Evidence Rule